johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Readme.md

 # ESP32 Sketches

 This folder will hold various skecthes as I create them for the Esp32 modules.
+It is important to understand the ESP32 is a 3.3 volt tolerant module so any relays need to be 3.3 volt logic to work.

    1. The temperature modules I have two different units working on my system.
    2. The Ato unit is now added to the github following on from video 21.